crosscode-nl/simple_instruments/README.md

 The instruments are created from a factory which is created with an external supplied exporter.

+This library is meant for everybody who wants to develop such an exporter.

+Exporters I'm planning to make are:

+* InfluxDB Line Protocol files for offline recording of metrics.
+* InfluxDB Line Protocol HTTP protocol.

+An application I'm planning to make is:

+* InfluxDB Line Protocol Pull Buffer.

+The InfluxDB Line Protocol Pull Buffer will act as a configurable exporter for Prometheus.

 ## Why?

-I looked at a few library's and investigated the code commonly used for instrumenting applications and found that they were too coupled with backing time series database and push/pull model that was used.
+I looked at a few library's and investigated the code commonly used for instrumenting applications and found that they were too coupled with the backing time series database (TSDB) .
+API's  for a push and pull model are different.
 I also found that too many specialized instruments where defined, up until the point that metrics where already created in instruments.
+I'm looking at you [Prometheus](https://prometheus.io/docs/instrumenting/writing_clientlibs/).

-Some libraries allow you to use a histogram or summary instrument.
-However, both need to be configured and have to deal with limits.
-However, I believe these are things that should be configured and calculated somewhere else and not in the instrumented code.
-That code should not need to be changed if for example new network technologies make the current configuration of histograms useless.
+Prometheus needs you to use a histogram or summary instrument because of the pull model.
+However, both need to be configured.
+In Prometheus client libraries these decisions have to be made in code.
+This is a bad idea.

-Libraries that allow to create instruments like histograms or summaries are basically applying metrics to early.

-You can have a pull model where a time series database pulls data from you instruments.
-It can pull the data as a stream or as a table.

-1. All instrument value changes are send, basically a stream.
-2. A snapshot of the instrument values is send, basically tabular data.

-You can also have a push model, where you send all value changes to a time series database.

-This means there are three situations, where only in one situation the push tabular variant needs histograms or summaries.

-This can be solved somewhere else, for example inside the exporter or maybe better, outside the application.

-I see these models:
+For example:

+Let's say we are measuring network latency.
+We only need to record the latency value from our application.
+However, when using a Prometheus client library it will only be able to send the latest value when it is PULLED from the HTTP endpoint.
+This means we are missing information.
+That's why we now have to use a histogram.
+We create buckets for expected values.
+This allows Prometheus to aggregate the buckets and calculate quantiles.

+So, because Prometheus pulls only the latest values every once in a while, you need more information in the exported data to allow Prometheus to make up for the missing measured events.
+That's why you have to use and configure histograms and summaries make up for the missing data and be able to do calculations on the data.
+This only works when the correct histograms and summaries are configured correctly, and will always be off a bit.

+This has some disadvantages.
+Because even when a histogram is configured correctly when time progresses the chosen configuration might become wrong, because of improved network technology or changed SLA's.
+Now you have to change your code and recompile your application.

+This is why I think that the notion of histograms and summaries have to removed completely from the measured application.
+An application developer should just measure and report latency events in this case.

+If you need a histogram or summary then you could use a push TSDB and calculate it from there.
+This gives the most accurate result.
+If you can do this, then do this.

+If you want or need to use a pull TSDB like prometheus, something as a pull buffer should be used.
+This might be necessary because of the scale of the monitored systems and amount of collected data.
+It must be possible to configure the pull buffer to expose certain measurements as histograms or summaries.
+It must be configuration only.

+This library therefore allows for decoupling.
+Histograms and Summaries can be created for observed values and should be externally configured.
+(Not in code.)

+This would result in an architecture that looks like this:

 ### Push